folkertvanheusden/timeweb/README.md

 - allantools    (pip)

 And it is only useful if you run gpsd and ntpsec.

-In gps-ntp-monitor.py you may need to change the following two lines:
+In gps-ntp-monitor.py change the lines after 'you may need to change these' to suit your environment.

-    ntpsec_host = 'localhost'
-    gpsd_host = ('localhost', 2947)

-Replace localhost and/or port if you have ntpsec and/or gpsd running on non-standard hosts/ports.
+Note that some tables/graphs may be empty when you open the website of it just after it was started for the first time.
+That's because it needs to collect some initial data first.

+If you monitor a remote ntpsec/gpsd, do not forget to allow remote connections/monitoring in their configurations.

 Demo: http://gateway.vanheusden.com:5000/